zzzprojects/docs/learndapper.com/pages/dapper-and-dapper-plus.md

 Because with those small actions, **everyone loses**:

 - Dapper loses sponsorship revenue
-- Content creators and other sponsored libraries lose sponsorship revenue
+- Sponsored libraries and content creators loses revenue
+- **You** lose some support, new features, or even new libraries that could have emerged
 - And yes, I lose some revenue too

-Hey — for once, there’s a company that isn’t too greedy and truly tries to help.
+Hey — for once, here’s a company that isn’t too greedy and genuinely tries to help as much as possible!

 So, if you appreciate what we’re doing...